lieszkol/november-gallery/README.md

 ### [Customizing the Gallery]

-You can customize the gallery to some extent through the inspector; for example, you can set the gallery layout.
-Of course, you can also add some
+You have several options to customize how your gallery looks and behaves, depending on how deep dwo can customize the gallery to some extent through the inspector; for example, you can set the gallery layout.
+Of course, you can also add some CSS

 ## Component 2: Pop-up Lightbox